hannesdatta/course-dprep/slides/dprep.md

 - drafted this course for a long time
 - finally got the chance to teaching it now
-- what is it about: radical change to how you look at data-intensive projects.
+- what is it about: radical change in the way to work on data-intensive projects
+- anything you've learnt so far is about stats, or substantive areas, not about HOW to work on projects
-- happy to share that vision
+- happy to share that vision, and share practical tips

 :::